shacon/product_dashboard/README.md

 `uv run pytest` from product_dashboard

 Running Frontend Tests
-*Be sure to be within the product_frontend director* `npm test`
+*Be sure to be within the product_frontend directory* `npm test`